nshaff3r/Evidn-Lab-Generator/README.md

 # Princeton Lab Generator

 This program automates the creation of weekly energy lab reports for Princeton's The Power is Ours campaign, scraping input CSV files and creating a PowerPoint deliverable.
+You can read more about Princeton's net zero efforts and lab fume hoods [here](https://www.princeton.edu/news/2021/12/15/making-switch-net-zero-mindset)

 ## Installing